Back British Farming – the ways we're making rural crime a priority

 A farmer on his mobile phone reporting fly-tipping on his land

-Rural crime is a serious problem for our members and those who live and work in the countryside, with it costing the UK £49.5 million in 2022 alone.
+Rural crime is a serious problem for our members and those who live and work in the countryside, costing the UK £52.8 million in 2023, a 4.3% rise from the previous year.

-As part of the Back British Farming campaign, this is a priority for the NFU all year round, but PCC (Police and Crime Commissioner) elections this May provided an added opportunity to shine a light on the impacts of rural crime.
+As part of the Back British Farming campaign, rural crime is a priority for the NFU all year round as it continues to harm farm businesses and rural communities.

-The NFU led a campaign calling on newly elected PCCs to make tackling rural crime a priority.
-19,742 members and the public added their name to the letter.
-This has been shared with all commissioners.
-They are also being invited out onto farm to learn first hand about the impacts of rural crime
+In May this year, we led a campaign calling on newly elected PCCs (Police and Crime Commissioners) to make tackling rural crime a priority.
+More than 19,000 NFU members and members of the public added their name to the letter.

-Our work is ongoing, but this spell of campaigning saw our regional teams meet with more than 35 PCCs to highlight local issues and action needed.
+Our regional teams meet with more than 35 PCCs to highlight local issues and action needed.
 Fly-tipping, sky lanterns, hare coursing, dog attacks and theft were all high up the agenda.

-The NFU is seeking a consistent and coordinated response to rural crime across government and police forces that reflects its impact on rural communities as part of our 2024 general election manifesto.
+The NFU continues to fight for a consistent and coordinated response to rural crime across government and police forces that reflect its impact on rural communities and was pleased to see its asks recognised in the government's rural crime strategy.

 Fly-tipping